proyecto26/dotnet-documentation/README.md

 SOLID, DI, N-Tier, Logs

 # Tools
-* **[ASP.NET Dynamic Data](https://msdn.microsoft.com/en-us/library/ee845452.aspx)**: Dynamic Data enables you to create a data-driven Web site with little or no coding.
+* **[ASP.NET Dynamic Data](https://msdn.microsoft.com/en-us/library/ee845452.aspx)**: Dynamic Data enables you to create a data-driven Web site with little or no coding (Only a simple CRUD).

 # Layered Architectural Pattern (separation of concerns)
 * Layered Architectures keep the Software flexible, more resilient to change.